Michigan Court Records

 Can you be Put on Trial Twice for the Same Crime in Michigan?

 No, persons tried for a crime in Michigan cannot be retried for the same offense.
 The federal law of Double Jeopardy in the Fifth Amendment protects people from being re-prosecuted for crimes that have previously been tried for.
-However, some exceptions may apply to the law, such as the Double Sovereignty Doc which occurs when there is a clash of interest between different government units on the definition of a particular crime.
-For example, an offender that was prosecuted in a state under the state’s laws may be re-indicted for the same crime by the federal judicial system if the state’s verdict doesn’t satisfy the federal regulations.
+However, some exceptions may apply to the law, such as the Double Sovereignty Doc, which occurs when a clash of interest between different government units on the definition of a particular crime.
+For example, an offender who was prosecuted in a state under the state’s laws may be re-indicted for the same crime by the federal judicial system if the state’s verdict doesn’t satisfy the federal regulations.
 Another exemption may occur following a mistrial.
-Mistrials may happen when a judge concludes an earlier trial without deciding the facts against a defendant when a jury can’t reach a verdict on a case, or prosecutorial misconduct happens.
+Mistrials may happen when a judge concludes an earlier trial without deciding the facts against a defendant, when a jury can’t reach a verdict on a case, or prosecutorial misconduct happens.
 This may lead to the retrial of the case.

-How Do I Lookup a Criminal Court Case in Michigan?
+How Do I Look Up a Criminal Court Case in Michigan?

 How to Access Electronic Court Records in Michigan